 - How long does a house extension take?

-- How much does a house extension cost?
+- How much does a house extension cost in 2021?

 - Extra expenses